 There is also a significant need to improve the level of knowledge among health professionals about FASD, how it may be identified and provide appropriate referral pathways to access support for people with FASD and people at high risk of giving birth to a child with FASD.

-We also support the formal recognition of FASD as a disability and believe that FASD should be identified as an issue that affects the whole community.
+To ensure people with FASD get all the support they need, there should be a formal recognition of FASD as a disability and that FASD should be identified as an issue that affects the whole community.